Denver 2022: Mile High Momentum

 To borrow a phrase from iconic rock band The Grateful Dead, what a long, strange trip this pandemic has been.

-The 2020 NCSL Summit was cancelled, and the August 2021 Indy Conference was relocated to Tampa and postponed until November 2021.
+The 2020 Indy NCSL Summit was cancelled and relocated to Tampa in 2021.
 Adoptee Rights Coalition team members attended, and had a wonderful time spinning the Wheel of Adoptee Fortune/Misfortune and meeting with and educating legislators next to the Gulf of Mexico.

-Suddenly, it was August 2022 and the Adoptee Rights Coalition booth showed up in Denver with a new logo and new banners featuring a powerful message: Truth and Transparency in Adoption is Good Policy for Everyone.
+Suddenly, it was August 2022 and the Adoptee Rights Coalition booth visited Denver with a new logo and new banners featuring a powerful message: Truth and Transparency in Adoption is Good Policy for Everyone.
 The landmark Big Blue Bear outside the Denver Convention Center offered conferees a huge, warm greeting as they rode the escalator up to the exhibit hall.

 We invited the Coalition for Truth and Transparency in Adoption and the US Donor Conceived Council to share our booth on the heels of the historic passage of CO SB 22-224, which removes gamete donor anonymity and provides other protections starting in 2025.
 News of the bill's passage made a big splash at the NCSL, and legislators from three states are already taking a serious look at sponsoring similar measures in their states.